LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 Now close RetroArch by closing out the window.
 If your in full screen mode, press F, and then close out the window.

 Before we go any further, I want to show you an optional step to take that will convert all nano editor commands in this guide into your favorite editor.
 If you don't know what I mean, then skip this step.
-For this example, if you have neovim installed, you can use this.
+For this example, if you have geany installed, you can use this.
 ```
-alias nano='nvim'
+alias nano='geany'
 ```

 The default set of downloadable cores are ok, but the Playstation core isn't the best, since it only offers lower resolutions.
 To fix this we need to open a terminal and edit this file and change the URL.